 - Slide the toilet flange bolts into the new flange.
 Secure them with washers and nuts.

 - There’s no need to use an adhesive when installing a gasket-sealed PVC flange.

 Next, install a new wax ring that fits your new flange.
 The thickness of your floor will dictate the required thickness of the wax ring.
 If a thicker tile has been installed since the original toilet was placed, you’ll need a thicker wax ring.

 There are two options for installing a wax ring:

 - Option 1: Rest the toilet bowl on its side (place it on a towel or cloth to protect the floor) and attach the replacement wax ring to the bottom of the bowl.
 This technique helps ensure the ring is in the proper position when placing the toilet over the flange.

 - Replace the washers and nuts on each toilet bowl bolt and evenly tighten the nuts onto the bolts.
 Be careful not to over-tighten the nuts as it may crack the porcelain bowl.
+Replace the bolt caps.

-- Replace the toilet tank atop the bowl, and align the shank of the bolts with the holes in the bowl.
+- Replace the toilet tank atop the bowl and align the shank of the bolts with the holes in the bowl.

 - Flush the toilet and keep an eye on the base to make sure there are no leaks.

 Now that you know how to replace a toilet flange, you can fix troublesome toilet leaks when they happen.
 Plus, replacing old toilets will be even easier.
 Need help identifying a type of toilet flange?
 Find products fast with image search in The Home Depot Mobile App.
 Snap a picture of an item you like, and we'll show you similar products.